edlaver/enrich-polaris-component/README.md

 Adding the ref functionality based on the brilliant comment at: https://thub.com/Shopify/polaris/issues/1083#issuecomment-1878858991

+## How?

+First, it uses the `forwardRef` function to create a new component that can accept a `ref` prop.

+Then, it uses the `useId` hook to generate a unique id for the component.
+This is important so that we can access the DOM element directly via the id.

+Once we have the DOM element, we use useEffect hooks to observe changes in the style and className props and set them on the element directly, e.g. with `element.style` and `element.className`.

 ## Example usage:

 Wrap the component you want to enhance with this function to allow it to take a `ref` and `style` and `className` prop: